tuantle/tsf/README.md

 ### Installation

 If using OSX, first install python3 with homebrew.
-Go here if you dont have homebrew installed(https://brew.sh).
+Go here if you don't have homebrew installed(https://brew.sh).

 ```
 brew install python3